Champii/go-dht/README.md

 ## Limits

-- Currently, the packet size is limited to 8KB, and so do size of the stored items.
 - The lib provides a `StoreAt()` API that must be used wisely.
 In fact, by allowing to store any content at a given key instead of hashing it breaks the automatic repartition of the data accross the network, as one can choose to store some